Idiopathic Inflammatory Myopathies

 • IV immune globulin

-Occasionally, patients treated chronically with high-dose corticosteroids become increasingly weak after the initial response because of a superimposed, painless corticosteroid myopathy.
-In these patients, CK remains normal even though the patients are weaker.
+If a patient treated with high-dose corticosteroids becomes increasingly weak after an initial response, corticosteroid myopathy should be considered.
+In these patients, CK level remains normal even though the patients are weaker.

 Myositis associated with cancer is more refractory to corticosteroids.
-Cancer-associated myositis may remit if the tumor is removed.
+Cancer-associated myositis may remit if the tumor is successfully treated, and may recur if the tumor relapses.

 People with an autoimmune disorder are at higher risk of atherosclerosis and should be closely monitored.
 Patients on long-term corticosteroid therapy should receive osteoporosis prophylaxis.
 If combination immunosuppressive therapy is used, patients should be given prophylaxis for opportunistic infections, such as Pneumocystis jirovecii (see prevention of Pneumocystis jirovecii pneumonia), and vaccines against common infections (eg, streptococcal pneumonia, influenza, COVID-19).